Why a Just Between Friends Consignment Franchise?

 All of our trainers are current franchisees operating successful businesses with JBF.
 You’ll receive 16 hours of online pre-training, 32 hours of classroom training, 21 hours of onsite training and 13 hours of post-training.
 Leading up to the sale, owners will spend 8-10 weeks marketing the sale, finding and communicating with consignors, securing and preparing the venue and working with vendors and charities.
 Pre-sale tasks generally involve marketing and communications and will include all necessary tasks to operate the event.

-“I do eight events a year, and that is manageable for me as a mother,” says Laura Staggs, owner of four Just Between Friends franchises in Colorado.
+“I do seven events a year, and that is manageable for me as a mother,” says Laura Staggs, owner of three Just Between Friends franchises in Colorado.
 “The beautiful thing about my job is that I can take my kids to school, go to their after-school activities, and spend the rest of my time working on my business.
 You don’t have to be a mom; anyone can own a Just Between Friends franchise.
 We have men and women who own franchises.
 Contractually, the requirement is one sale held between January 1 and June 30 and one sale held between July 1 and December 31 each year.
 Owners can choose to have as many events as they would like.”

 While some want to keep their franchise activity small, other franchisees run the business full-time and own multiple territories.
 Again, the beauty of the model is that your reward is entirely up to you.
 You can choose to do the minimum of two sales events per year and potentially earn a nice supplemental income for your family, or like Laura, you can do multiple events per year, scale your business, and take on multiple territories to have as large a business as you would like to manage.